ntl2105/USelectionscapstone/README.md

+#Files from this project have been borrowed from https://github.com/tonmcg/County_Level_Election_Results_12-16

 # County-Level Presidential General Election Results for 2012 - 2016
 Presidential election results for 2012 and 2016 from The Guardian and townhall.com.